markusbohl/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 835
 ```
-Thus, we can state that the maximum number of steps is 206.2 and happens to be in interval 835.
+Thus, we can state that across all the days in the dataset interval 835 contains the maximum number of steps.
+Namely 206.2.

-Finally, an according plot might be generated like this:
+Finally, a corresponding plot might be generated like this (using `ggplot2`):

 ```r
 library(ggplot2)